yetanothermightytool/powershell/vbr/backup-scanning-tools-v2/README.md

 - `vbr-flr-hashscanner.ps1` works with Windows guest operating systems only, because it uses `Start-VBRWindowsFileRestore`.
 - Restore point selection in `vbr-scan-backups.ps1` is implemented through a narrow time window rather than the `-RestorePoint` parameter.
 That parameter expects a type that neither `Get-VBRRestorePoint` nor `Get-VBRObjectRestorePoint` returns.
 - `Get-VBRRestorePoint` searches across all backups when queried by name, and the catalogue can still contain entries whose restore points no longer exist.
-The hash scanner narrows results by backup ID and warns when it cannot, so verify the mounted restore point if that warning appears.
+The hash scanner and the secure restore narrow results by backup ID and warn when they cannot, so verify the restore point if that warning appears.
+- `vbr-securerestore.ps1` covers VMware and Hyper-V. v13.0.2 has no entire VM restore cmdlet for Proxmox VE, Nutanix AHV, oVirt/RHV or Scale Computing - those restores exist in the UI only.
+The script checks the backup platform up front and says so instead of failing somewhere deeper.
+Scanning those platforms works fine through `vbr-scan-backups.ps1`.
+- Secure restore skips disks or volumes that cannot be mounted to the mount server - Storage Spaces, or ReFS when the mount server OS does not support it.
+Those are restored without being scanned, and Veeam does not report this as an error.
+A partial scan can therefore look like a clean full scan; check the mount server OS if the machine uses either.
+- The tape parameters from the v1 secure restore (`-VMTape`, `-AgentTape`, `-Repository`) were not carried over.
+They restored a backup from tape to a repository first and removed it again afterwards, and the web console never exposed them.
 - The suspicious incremental backup analysis needs at least three sessions per job to say anything useful.

 **Please note these scripts are unofficial and are not created nor supported by Veeam Software.**